 - Judicial review of the legislative and administrative actions

-- Judicial review of the quasi judicial proceedings
+- Judicial review of the quasi-judicial proceedings

 India is a democratic type of country in which there is the separation of powers between the legislative, executive and judiciary.
 They have their own independence and perform their functions accordingly.
-However, in order to assure that such independence does not turn out to arbitrary, checks and balances between the organs has to be maintained.
+However, to assure that such independence does not turn out arbitrary, checks and balances between the organs must be maintained.
 The functioning of a democratic country explicitly lies over the independence of these organs.
 If the legislative and administrative actions turns out to be unconstitutional or it does not comply with the provisions of the constitution then the court has the power of judicial review in order to restrict such exercises.
 The ambit of the judicial review has now expanded to the concept of socio-economic justice.
 In order to keep a check on this power judicial restraint is necessary.
-Under article 32 a person can approach the court if there is any infringement of his fundamental rights.
+Under Article 32 a person can approach the court if there is any infringement of his fundamental rights.
 Judicial review is the basic structure of the Indian constitution which can’t be curtailed by the amendment.
-The powers of judicial review enshrined under the Indian constitution are partial or limited in nature as it only deals with unconstitutional exercises performed through administrative and legislative action or whether it deals with the fundamental rights
+The powers of judicial review enshrined under the Indian constitution are partial or limited in nature as it only deals with unconstitutional exercises performed through administrative and legislative action or whether it deals with the fundamental rights.

 Quasi-Judicial function and Judicial Review

-Quasi-judicial functions is neither a judicial function nor an administrative function.
+Quasi-judicial functions is neither a judicial function nor administrative function.
 The quasi-judicial act has the appropriate jurisdiction which is sanctioned by the law while determining the basic rights that an individual has in order to enjoy his fundamental freedom.
 If a tribunal or an authority has been constituted by the law and are conferred the powers of deciding a matter are subject to judicial review.